 Access to both is brilliant.
 If you’re fully loaded with all the hardware you need for a family day out, then it’s a relief to know that it’s just a five-minute walk from Three Mile Beach to the steps leading down to Gwithian (turn left) and Godrevy beaches (turn right).
 And when it comes to the ice-cream run or lunchtime, there are cafés and restaurants close by.

 These are also fantastic waters for body boarding.
-And if you’re keen to try out surfing, our Surf Connoisseur package is the perfect way to start.
+And if you’re keen to try out surfing, we offer expert surf lessons with Global Boarders, an excellent local surf school.

 Lying just around the coast towards St Ives, Carbis Bay is within easy reach of Three Mile Beach, and if you’ve caught the train, it’s just a short walk down the hill from the station.

 I love this Blue Flag beach with its soft white sand that’s perfect for younger kids to play on.
 It’s unique for North Cornwall in that it’s sheltered on both sides by rocky headlands, ensuring the water is for safe paddling and swimming.
-These calm conditions also make it ideal for kayaks, canoes and SUPs, and the Carbis Bay Ocean Sports Centre runs a Kid’s Club in the summer for youngsters aged 10 to 15.
+These calm conditions also make it ideal for kayaks, canoes and SUPs.

 Food-wise, I’ve heard good things about the Carbis Bay Beach Club Restaurant, which serves breakfast, lunch and dinner, and they have a kid’s menu too.